piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 afterwards to compile the executable.
 For this setup, the Poisson solver is used with the Leapfrog time discretization method.
 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.
-To run the simulation, the *piclas* binary is used and to visualize the resulting *.h5* output files, the post-processing too *piclas2vtk* is required to convert them into the standard *.vtu* format.
+To run the simulation, the *piclas* binary is used and to visualise the resulting *.h5* output files, the post-processing too *piclas2vtk* is required to convert them into the standard *.vtu* format.

 The compile flag `PICLAS_READIN_CONSTANT=ON` enables user-defined natural constants for the speed of light $c$, permittivity $\varepsilon_0$ and